vippsas/vipps-shopify/shopify-faq.md

 2. `Partially fulfilled`
 3. `Fulfilled`

 These indicate whether you have shipped the order or not.
-Vipps does not take part in these statuses other than the default mechanisms in Shopify Admin.
-These can be used as usual, and do not indicate any status of the Vipps payment.
-Only the Financial status tells the status of the Vipps order.
+Vipps MobilePay does not take part in these statuses other than the default mechanisms in Shopify Admin.
+These can be used as usual, and do not indicate any status of the payment.
+Only the Financial status tells the status of the order.

 ## Other frequently asked questions